expo/expo/docs/versions/v19.0.0/guides/configuration.md

 Most configuration from `app.json` is accessible at runtime from your JavaScript code via [`Expo.Constants.manifest`](../sdk/constants.html#expoconstantsmanifest).
 Sensitive information such as secret keys are removed.
 See the `"extra"` key below for information about how to pass arbitrary configuration data to your app.

+Most configuration from `app.json` is accessible at runtime from your JavaScript code via [`Expo.Constants.manifest`](../sdk/constants.html#expoconstantsmanifest).
+Sensitive information such as secret keys are removed.
+See the `"extra"` key below for information about how to pass arbitrary configuration data to your app.

 The following is a list of properties that are available for you under the `"expo"` key in `app.json`: